Wherever you are, we've been there too.

 Start here.
 Get answers.
 Make progress.

-Whether you’re stuck in flare limbo, just got diagnosed, or finally feeling some relief, this page is for you.
-We’ve walked this road ourselves, and we know how confusing it can be.
-That’s why we created this roadmap: a step-by-step guide grounded in medical science, patient experience, and zero judgment.
+Whether you’re stuck in flare limbo, newly diagnosed, or finally feeling some relief, this page is for you.
+We’ve lived this journey ourselves and know how confusing it can be, that’s why we created this roadmap: a clear, step-by-step guide grounded in medical science, lived experience, and zero judgment.

 It came out of nowhere,